bitbull-team/magento2-module-instagramwidget/README.md

 Settings
 --------

-After install go to M2 admin configuration and in the Bitbull > Instagram widget tab add:
+After install go to Magento2 admin in **Stores -> Configuration -> Bitbull -> Instagram widget** and set:
  * Instagram Token Credentials
  * Instagram Userid Credentials
- * Channel name to display
+ * Channel title to display on frontend
- * Numbers of photo
+ * Number of photos

 To retrieve the data of your channel follow the official Instagram doc: https://www.instagram.com/developer/authentication/

 Changelog